smartquant/ExcelDna.Utilities/README.md

 This work builds on the excellent ExcelDna library by Govert van Drimmelen (http://excel-dna.net/).

-This is a early development build and still in development.
+You can get the latest build from nuget.
+While the library is still in development, great care is taken to not break backward compatibility.

 - Light weight and intuitive (at least for myself) to use, trying to stay close to COM interface but adding C# language specifics such as generics, lambdas, collections